 Plain old seltzer is delicious on its own (and in your favorite cocktails), but sometimes you wanna shake that drink up with some flavor.

-Although typically fruit-based, flavored seltzer comes in a huge variety of tastes.
+Although typically fruit-based, the flavorings for seltzer comes in a huge variety of tastes.
 Polar brand, in particular, is known for its bizarre seasonal offerings.
-Polar's 2016 lineup featured ambiguously named flavors like Unicorn Kisses, Mermaid Songs, and Yeti Mischief.
+In the past, Polar's lineup has featured ambiguously named flavors like Unicorn Kisses, Mermaid Songs, and Yeti Mischief.
+Another popular brand of flavored sparkling water is La Croix.
+And, of course, you can create any kind of flavor you like with the DIY seltzers.

 Club soda takes one step further than seltzer by adding salt to the carbonation.
 The addition of this base pH element, typically Sodium or Potassium Bicarbonate, mimics the taste of mineral water and balances out the acidic effect of carbonation.